lumuellelumelay/full_stack_open/README.md

     participant browser
     participant server

-    User->>browser: creating and saving a new note browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
+    User->>browser: creating a new note
+    active browser
+    browser-->>browser: displaying the note
+    deactivate browser

+    User->>browser: saving the new note
-    activate browser
+    active browser
+    browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note

     Note right of browser: The from data is sent with HTTP POST to the server